CDISNM Blog

 Resources Bank accounts, stocks, bonds, mutual funds, retirement accounts, and available cash are all considered to determine financial eligibility.
 While the value of some real estate is considered, your primary residence is not.
 If you own your home, its value is not considered part of your total resources.
 In addition to your home, personal items such as jewelry, furniture, and vehicles are not considered.
 Rental property and life insurance policies are also not included as part of your financial resources.

-Applying for Extra Help
+Applying for and Receiving Extra Help

 If you believe you may qualify for Extra Help, you can apply online, by phone, or in person at your local Social Security office.
 After your application has been reviewed, you will receive a letter by mail informing you if you qualify.
 To receive Extra Help, you will need to provide proof of your Part D plan.
 A “Notice of Award” from Social Security is documentation that you qualify and proof of eligibility for Extra Help.